Googolplexic/vscode-fold-preview/README.md

 - Pan: Click and drag
 - Reset View: `R` key or "Reset Zoom" button
 - Fit to View: `F` key or "Fit to View" button
+- Labels: Toggle vertex, edge, and face indices using checkboxes

 ### Formatting
 - Use `Shift+Alt+F` to format the document